 The month of October is a time to recognize and bring awareness to several causes.
 This month, we join national organizations in recognizing several initiatives listed below.
-With this page, we seek to share information, resources, and ways to connect to these movements through webinars, social media campaigns, and beyond.
+With this page, we seek to share information, resources, and ways to connect to these movements and resources.

 - Experiential Ways to Build Up Your Mental Health and Resilience

 - Supporting Each Other and Ourselves: Mental Health Awareness and Promotion in the Wake of COVID-19